Motimove

 • Balance problems or falls

-• Changes in posture and walking
+• Changes in posture and gait

-• Speech and swallowing problems
+• Speech and swallowing difficulties

 Why is exercise so important for Parkinson’s?